 In their defense, they had a gag order preventing them from warning users of these events.
 They couldn’t even update their Warrant Canary because of this.
 Only when the gag orders expired could they breathe a word about it.

 Another famous case is that of Tutanota, a German email provider.
-Back in 2020, a German court compelled Tutanota to log incoming and outgoing unencrypted emails for a German user.
+In 2020, a German court compelled Tutanota to log incoming and outgoing unencrypted emails for a German user.

 The German court could access all unencrypted emails sent to and from the user’s email address, while the encrypted correspondence stayed that way.